Sign up for our newsletter to hear first about program announcements and application deadlines.

 Cancellation Policy:

-- There will be a $100 cancellation fee if you withdraw after payment is made.
+- There will be a $100 cancellation fee if you withdraw after accepting a spot in a course.

 - Cancellations within one week of program start dates are non-refundable.
-However, if it is possible to fill the spot in time, some refund may be available.
+However, if it is possible to fill your spot in the program, some refund will be available.

 - Please note that credit card processing fees are non-refundable.